 For the furniture, she painted the glider navy blue but wanted to keep the circle chairs lighter for visual contrast.
 To do that she painted the bases white then replaced the old broken vinyl herself (after watching YouTube videos).
 “It was actually very fun and easy to do.
 You measure, subtract about 10%, then boil the vinyl strips and they get stretchy.”
 Very cool and everything looks great.

 I don’t know about you but I want to be outside and preferably in a pool of some kind RIGHT NOW.
 A frozen drink sounds pretty nice, too.
-But the good news though is that it’s Friday so that is a real possibility for all of us in the very near future.
 However, in all design seriousness I, as always, hope you feel inspired to DIY your outdoor space if it needs a little makeover.
-Also, let us know what you want to see next in the DIY world and we will do our best to deliver. 🙂 Lastly, thank you, thank you to everyone that submitted and Happy Friday!
-GO OUTSIDE.
+Also, let us know what you want to see next in the DIY world and we will do our best to deliver. 🙂 Lastly, thank you, thank you to everyone that submitted…again!

 Love you, mean it.